 There will be 150,000 digital jobs by 2020.
 Since companies are still in their early stages of understanding the dynamics of digital marketing, it creates a huge opportunity gap in the market.
 Learning the skills of digital marketing can make you a hot prospect among companies and help you jumpstart your career.

-Did you know that 57% of beauty and fashion companies use influencers as part of their marketing strategies, while an additional 21 percent are also planning to add this strategy to their campaigns in 2017?
+Did you know that 57% of beauty and fashion companies use influencers as part of their marketing strategies, while an additional 21 percent are also planning to add this strategy to their campaigns?
 An astounding 81% of marketers who have used influencer marketing judged it to be effective.

 As brands become increasingly aware of the true power of influencer marketing, influencers need to ‘up their game’ by strategically making use of their huge followings and partner with brands.
 The internet is the life and blood of these influencers.
 They need to understand how consumers behave on the internet to deploy strategies accordingly and drive the most engagement.